From the author: A kingdom is threatened. A young prince approaches a druid for help. He learns of strange magic. A legend begins.

 One day, in an effort to pilfer more hay from the stables, he is caught by his father.
 He is forced into armour.
 He is placed in a saddle.
 Told the war is getting worse.
-That the chieftain on the next hill is pushing for victory; that all of this, the castle and the town, is on the verge of being lost.
+The chieftain on the next hill is pushing for victory; all of this, the castle and the town, is on the verge of being lost.

 The prince doesn't have so much time to go and listen to the old man's stories after that.

-His days are spent in combat in gore-quagmire fields.
+His days are spent in open combat in muddy fields.